drhsqlite/fossil-mirror/www/tls-nginx.md

            error_log /var/log/nginx/foo.net-http-error.log;
       }

-Notice that we need two `server { }` blocks: one for HTTPS service, and one for HTTP-only service:
+One big difference between this and the HTTP-only case is that we need two `server { }` blocks: one for HTTPS service, and one for HTTP-only service.

 ### HTTP over TLS (HTTPS) Service